matarui/evidencebaseddm/menu/syllabus.md

 title: Syllabus
 ---

-# LATEST UPDATE APRIL 6, 2020
+# CORONA UPDATE: THIS COURSE IS BEING UPDATED, LATEST VERSION APRIL 6, 2020

 ## Format
 The first two sessions of this lecture took place in-person but we have switched to an online format that will involve recorded/interactive sessions and homework assignments.
 The agenda below is tentative and may be subject to changes.